sai-laghuvar/smart-trip-logger.github.io/README.md

 - This includes importing generated files like `@/convex/_generated/server`, `@/convex/_generated/api`
 - Remember to import functions like useQuery, useMutation, useAction, etc. from `convex/react`
 - NEVER have return type validators.
+-

+//you can find the link to the website here:
+LINK TO THE WEBSITE: " https://github.vly.site/ "